ly-schneider/bless2n-food-system/bfs-cloud/README.md

 ## Architecture Overview

-This Terraform infrastructure uses a **unified state management** approach with environment-specific configurations.
-All infrastructure logic is centralized in the `common/` module, while environments differ only through variable configurations.
+This Terraform setup uses a single, concrete approach: deploy from `envs/<env>` (staging, production) as the root module.
+Shared building blocks live under `modules/`.
+No separate `common/` or `env-configs/` flow.

 ## What this deploys